 Vietnam Bat Trang Pottery Village

-Location: Bat Trang, traditional porcelain and pottery village with the history of seven centuries, is an interesting attraction in Hanoi that tourists should not ignore.
+Bat Trang is a traditional porcelain and pottery village with a history of seven centuries is an interesting attraction in Hanoi that tourists should not ignore.

-History: In the 18th and 19th century, due to restricting foreign trade policy of Trinh, Nguyen dynasty, it was difficult for pottery products in Vietnam to be exported to foreign countries, and some famous pottery making villages like Bat Trang, or Chu Dau ( Hai Duong province) went through a hard time.
-Since 1986, thanks to economic reforms and development, more attention has been vested in the village and the world gets a chance to know more about Vietnamese porcelain through much high quality exported Bat Trang’s ceramic products.
+In the 18th and 19th centuries, due to the restricting foreign trade policy of Trinh, Nguyen dynasty, it was difficult for pottery products in Vietnam to be exported to foreign countries, and some famous pottery-making villages like Bat Trang, or Chu Dau ( Hai Duong province) went through a hard time.
+Since 1986, thanks to economic reforms and development, more attention has been vested in the village and the world gets a chance to know more about Vietnamese porcelain through much high-quality exported Bat Trang’s ceramic products.